kulcsarrudolf/pasztor.at/content/blog/2018-03-08-lxc-vs-docker.md

 ---
+slug: lxc-vs-docker
+authors:
+- janos
 categories: blog
 date: "2018-03-08T00:00:00Z"
 publishDate: "2018-03-08T00:00:00Z"
 summary: LXC is the older of the two, but how do they compare?
 What's the difference?
 Which one should you choose for your next project?
-fbimage: posts/lxc-vs-docker.png
+images:
-googleimage: posts/lxc-vs-docker.png
+- posts/lxc-vs-docker.png
 preview: posts/lxc-vs-docker.jpg
 tags:
 - DevOps
-- Docker
+- Containers
 title: LXC vs Docker
-twitter_card: summary_large_image
-twitterimage: posts/lxc-vs-docker.png
 ---

 With the rising popularity of Docker the question presents itself: why Docker?
 Why not the much older, and better